colefin8/device-checkout-app/GETTING_STARTED.md

 ### "Data not saving to Google Sheet"

-1. Verify the Google Sheet exists and has headers
+1. Check that the Google Sheet exists and has the correct headers
-2. Check Google Sheets API is enabled in Cloud Console
+2. Verify Google Sheets API is enabled in Cloud Console
-3. Verify API Key is valid
-4. Ensure Google Sheet is publicly accessible
+3. Check your Vercel deployment logs for errors
+4. Verify `GOOGLE_SERVICE_ACCOUNT` is set correctly in Vercel
+5. Try checking out from localhost first to test the flow
-5. Check browser console (F12) for error messages
+6. Check browser console (F12) for error messages

 ### "App looks broken (styling missing)"